axelson/data_tracer/README.md

 # DataTracer

-Elixir debug tool to facilitate inspection of data flow by capturing terms for inspection in IEx
+Elixir debug tool to facilitate inspection of data flow by capturing terms for inspection in IEx.

 The primary intended usecase for DataTracer is to capture Elixir terms—especially terms that are not printable or span many lines—and bringing